 Early Life

-John Paul DeJoria was born on April 13, 1944, in Los Angeles, California.
-His parents divorced when he was young, and he faced early challenges, including a period in foster care.
-From a young age, he showed an entrepreneurial spirit, selling Christmas cards and newspapers to support his family.
+John Paul Jones DeJoria was born in Los Angeles, California, to an Italian immigrant father and a Greek immigrant mother.
+His parents divorced when he was young, and he experienced financial hardship during his childhood, including time in foster care.
+At nine, he started selling Christmas cards and newspapers to help support his family.
+He graduated from John Marshall High School in Los Angeles and served in the U.S. Navy.

 Rise to Success

-DeJoria's career began with various jobs, including janitor and encyclopedia salesman.
-He entered the hair care industry at Redken Laboratories, but was later fired.
-In 1980, he co-founded John Paul Mitchell Systems with Paul Mitchell with a $700 loan.
-The company quickly became a leading brand in the professional hair care industry.
-DeJoria also co-founded the Patrón Spirits Company in 1989, which became a world-renowned tequila brand.
+After various jobs, DeJoria entered the hair care industry as an employee of Redken Laboratories but was later fired.
+In 1980, he co-founded John Paul Mitchell Systems with Paul Mitchell, starting with a $700 loan.
+The company became a major player in the professional hair care industry, known for its quality products and commitment to the salon professional.
+DeJoria co-founded Patrón Spirits Company in 1989, which produced ultra-premium tequila.
+Patrón grew to become a leading brand in the luxury tequila market, later sold to Bacardi in 2018 for $5.1 billion.

 Key Business Strategies